 If you have a low-level concern, please discuss this with the DSL.
+NYB keeps a log of all low level concerns allowing us to create a lessons-learned culture and to monitor any patterns or repeat low-level concerns.

-11. If a child discloses information to you
+12. If a child discloses information to you

 It takes a lot of courage for a child to disclose that they are being neglected and or abused.
 They may feel ashamed, particularly if the abuse is sexual, their abuser may have threatened what will happen if they tell, they may have lost all trust in adults, or they may believe, or have been told, that the abuse is their own fault.
 If a child talks to you about any risks to their safety or wellbeing you will need to let them know that you must pass the information on - you are not allowed to keep secrets.
 The point at which you do this is a matter of judgement.
 If you jump in immediately the child may think that you do not want to listen, if you leave it till the very end of the conversation, the child may feel that you have misled them into revealing more than they would have otherwise.